 The Connection Between the Craniocervical Junction and Dental Occlusion

 The Craniocervical Junction – or the point where the skull and the neck connect – is impacted by the TMJ and its alignment.
-When you have TMJ disorder or other conditions affecting this section of your body, you will likely have neck and head pain or isolated pain in either.
-You will also have jaw pain or tightness.
+When you have TMJ disorder or other conditions affecting this section of your body, you will likely have neck and head pain, along with potential jaw pain or tightness.

 How Does TMJ Disorder Create an Imbalance of the Upper Neck